Razor5573/OOP_TRITSET/lib/googletest-main/googletest-main/docs/primer.md

   // be empty.

   FooTest() {
-     // You can do set-up work for each test here.
+     // You can do set_-up work for each test here.
   }

   ~FooTest() override {